 After graduating in 2015 with one of the best average grades in my generation (9.82/10), I continued with MSc studies of Electronics.

 In 2016, I was a Summer Student at CERN, the European Organization for Nuclear Research [8, 9], as the only student from Slovenia.
 Besides working on my project within the Solid State Detectors group [10, 11] which specializes in R&D activities around semiconductor particle detectors and radiation damage , I attended lectures on a wide range of topics (from Particle Physics to Computing and Engineering) , hands-on workshops and presented my project in a Poster Session .

 In October 2016, I started my exchange year at Technical University Munich (TUM) , which ranks among the top Universities in Europe .
 After the first semester with subjects and exams, I joined the Walter Schottky Institute , TUM to work on my Master Thesis.
 In September 2017, I defended my thesis entitled “Unidirectional Coupling of Light from Nanowire Lasers into Silicon Waveguides” and secured the best possible grade (1,0 at TUM and 10 at Uni. of Ljubljana).

-I extended my stay at the Walter Schottky Institute as a Research Assistant to work on experimental tasks.
-Within Prof. Jon Finley’s Chair for Semiconductor Nanostructures and Quantum Systems (E24) [20, 21], I contribute to cutting-edge research efforts at the interface of solid-state physics, photonics and materials science .
+I extended my stay at the Walter Schottky Institute as a Research Assistant for a few months to work on experimental tasks.
+Within Prof. Jon Finley’s Chair for Semiconductor Nanostructures and Quantum Systems (E24) [20, 21], I contributed to cutting-edge research efforts at the interface of solid-state physics, photonics and materials science .

 Slovenia, Wikipedia article. https://en.wikipedia.org/wiki/Slovenia